You want to automate something in your business. Your first question is obvious: what’s this going to cost?

 |---|---|---|---|

-| Single-process automation | $3,000 to $5,000 | 1-2 weeks | Invoice reminders, lead notifications, appointment confirmations |
+| Single-process automation | $3,000 - $5,000 | 1-2 weeks | Invoice reminders, lead alerts, appointment confirmations |

-| Multi-step workflow | $5,000 to $10,000 | 2-4 weeks | Full lead pipeline: inquiry, scoring, nurture, call booking, CRM updates |
+| Multi-step workflow | $5,000 - $10,000 | 2-4 weeks | Full lead pipeline: inquiry, scoring, nurture, CRM updates |

-| Full operations overhaul | $10,000 to $15,000+ | 4-8 weeks | 3-5 connected systems across departments |
+| Full operations overhaul | $10,000 - $15,000+ | 4-8 weeks | 3-5 connected systems across departments |

 We built AcquireX Properties Capital three custom systems (deal analysis, tenant management, investor reporting) that tripled their portfolio capacity.
-Three people.
-Same team.
-The project cost a fraction of what an operations hire would have.
+Three people, same team, a fraction of what an operations hire would have cost.

-What drives the price up or down?
+What drives automation pricing up or down?

 How does automation cost compare to hiring?